george24601/notes/arch/flash_sales.md

 db connection is very valuable - mysql each gives 1k connection, for 50 per machine, this means at most 20 nodes

+for write requests, use queue, and pass only the limited number of the request to the queue